KabilanMA/database-management-system/Content/1-Introduction/introduction.md

 # Insert the Hierarchy Image

 ### Schema
 This is analogous to the variable data type information in programming languages, thus representing the logical structure of the database.
-It comprises of Physical and Logical schema each representing database design at the physical and logical level respectively.
+It comprises of Physical and Logical schema each representing database design at the physical and logical level respectively.<br>
 Application depends on the logical schema, therefore database system provide the ability to modify the physical schema without changing the logical schema.
 In general, the interface between the various levels and components should be wll defined so that changes in some parts do not seriously influence others.

 ### Instance